Sonata for Solo Violin (Prokofiev)

-The Sonata for Solo Violin in D major, Opus 115, is a three-movement work for unaccompanied violin composed by Sergei Prokofiev in 1947.
+The Sonata for Solo Violin (or Sonata for Unaccompanied Violins in Unison) in D major, Opus 115, is a three-movement work for unaccompanied violin composed by Sergei Prokofiev in 1947.
 It was commissioned by the Soviet Union's Committee of Arts Affairs as a pedagogical work for talented violin students.
 It is therefore a non-virtuosic piece, and was originally designed to be played not by one soloist but by multiple young performers in unison.
 It was not performed until 10 July 1959 - six years after Prokofiev's death - by Ruggiero Ricci at the Moscow Conservatory.

 Structure and Analysis

 The three movements of the sonata are as follows: